harshakarambar/youtube-sentiment-analysis/README.md

 - Harsha K (Final Year MCA)

 ## NEXT IMPLEMENTS:
-understand multiple language. understand even if it written in english like helu mathe.
+- understand multiple language. understand even if it written in english like helu mathe.
+- Slang like u means you